EnhancedNetwork/TOHE-Docs/GetStarted.md

 If you are a content creator, you may use these builds in your videos, but you may not provide a download link to your viewers.
 If you are found to be distributing these builds, you will be removed from the respective role and your access to the builds will be revoked.<br><br>
 This policy is in place to keep the integrity of our Sponsor, Contributor, Tester, Nitro Booster, and Translator roles.
 If you are interested in becoming one of these roles, please see the below sections for more information.</b>

-## MANUAL INSTALLATION
+## MANUAL INSTALLATION STEAM
 Installation requires that you own a PC version of Among Us on Steam, Epic, or Itch.

 1. Download the latest full Release of TOHE in #mod-release or [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases).
 You only need the main zip such as "TOHE.v1.0.0.zip", not the source code files.

-2. Once the download is complete, unzip it into the location of your choice.
-Example: C:\TOHE
+2. Once the download is complete, unzip it into a new empty folder like on desktop.

 3. Locate your AmongUs install.
 For example, if you own the game on Steam, you can find this by right clicking on the game in your library, selecting "Manage", and finally selecting "Browse local files."
 ![image](./images/SteamGetFolder.png)